Cleveland Diesel Engine Division: Cleveland diesel-powered fleet submarines

 The Cleveland Diesel Model 268 inline diesel was used as an auxiliary engine in many fleet submarines and as emergency backup generators on larger warships.
 They also found use in commercial applications.
-The 8-cylinder, in-line, 2-cycle, air starting engine, rated at 300 kW generator output at 1200 rpm.
+The 8-cylinder, in-line, 2-cycle, air starting engine, rated at 300KW generator output at 1200 rpm.
 The size of the bore and stroke is 6 3/8 inches and 7 inches respectively.
 The small displacement Barracuda class used three 8-268A Cleveland diesels which developed 1050 shp.